Journal of the American Institute of Homeopathy, August, 1956. Vol. 49, No. 7, pages 203 - 206.

 29: External Head: Scalp of Occiput External Head: Hairy Sinciput

-29: External Head: Scalp of Vertex Internal Head: Left side Internal Head: Right side
+29: External Head: Scalp of Vertex Internal Head: Left side Internal Head: Right

 30: External Head: Left side External Head: Right side Eyes: Aqueous Humor